RSU taxes when equity is a big share of your pay

 When RSUs are a large share of pay, withholding gaps and surtaxes deserve a deliberate plan.

 Rates and rules change.
-Check the tax year and last-reviewed date on each page, then confirm against IRS or state guidance before you file.
+Content is reviewed for tax year 2026.
+Check the last-reviewed date and methodology on each page, then confirm against IRS or state guidance before you file.

 Spot an outdated rate or date?